CCAMLR-Science/Trend_Analysis/README.md

 them for these values.
 They go in the script *00_RunAnalysis.R*, under “\#Set biomass and CV for Reference Areas”.
 Record these values also in *01_LoadData.R* for posterity.

+## How to run the analysis

+Simply run “00_RunAnalysis.R”, it will source all other scripts.